rohit-backend-dev/java-development-practice-hub-/BlueGreenDeploymentGuide.md

 # Blue-Green Deployment Guide

----

 ## 1. What is Blue-Green Deployment?

 **Blue-Green Deployment** is a release management strategy designed to minimize downtime and risk by maintaining two identical production environments — **Blue** and **Green**.

-At any given time, only one environment (commonly Blue) actively serves live traffic, while the other (Green) stands by, ready to take over with the new version.
+At any given time, only one environment (commonly Blue) serves live traffic, while the other (Green) stands by, ready to take over with the new version.

 **How it works:**

-- Deploy and test the new version in the idle (Green) environment.
+1. Deploy and test the new version in the idle (**Green**) environment.
-- Once ready, redirect all user traffic to Green.
+2. Once ready, redirect all user traffic to **Green**.
-- The previous environment (Blue) becomes idle, providing an instant rollback path if needed.
+3. The previous environment (**Blue**) becomes idle, providing an instant rollback path if needed.

 ---

 ## 2. Why Use Blue-Green Deployment?

 - **Zero Downtime:** Users experience seamless upgrades.
-- **Instant Rollback:** Quickly revert to the last stable version.
+- **Instant Rollback:** Instantly revert to the last stable version if needed.
 - **Production-like Testing:** Validate changes in an environment identical to production before exposing them to users.
 - **Risk Mitigation:** Only one environment is exposed to live users at a time, reducing blast radius in case of issues.
 - **Simplified Release Management:** Clear separation of "current" and "next" versions.